grpc-ecosystem/java-grpc-prometheus/README.md

 ## Features

-The feature of this package includes two monitoring grpc interceptors, `MonitoringServerInterceptor` and `MonitoringClientInterceptor`.
-These interceptors can be attached separately to grpc servers and client stubs, respectively.
+The features of this library include two monitoring grpc interceptors, `MonitoringServerInterceptor` and `MonitoringClientInterceptor`.
+These interceptors can be attached separately to grpc servers and client stubs respectively.
 For each RPC, the interceptors increment the following Prometheus metrics, broken down by method type, service name, method name, and response code:

 * Server
     * `grpc_server_started_total`: Total number of RPCs started on the server.